Tensional twist-folding of sheets into multilayered scrolled yarns

-In Fig.~4b, we show in the first column flat-folded Schl\"afli origami of higher symmetry, and in the second column their incomplete counterparts obtained by restricting the number of folds to $n =2\ W/\lambda_p$, keeping $p$ the same.
-The examples in the 1st, 3rd, and 4th row are symmetric, and the one in the 2nd row is asymmetric, and thus a Schl\"afli origami with either symmetry can be generated according to our algorithm by starting with a right angle triangle reflecting about the hypotenuse and height equal to the calculated number of folds.
-Partial { Schl\"afli origami} have been denoted with color intensity which is proportional to the number of overlapping domains at the particular location.
-They can be compared with radiograms of spiral folded elastic sheets which have the same $L/W$ and $n$ (third column).
-The color map in the radiogram is linearly proportional to absorption encountered along the linear path of the x-rays, and thus can be observed to be consistent with those generated by origami.
+In Fig.~\ref{fig:schlaffi}B we show, in the first column, flat-folded Schl\"afli origami of higher symmetry (in lighter shade) as backgrounds of their incomplete counterparts (in grey) obtained by restricting the number of folds to $n =2\ W/\lambda_p$, keeping $p$ the same.
+The examples in the 1st, 3rd, and 4th row are symmetric, and the one in the 2nd row is asymmetric.
+Thus, a Schl\"afli origami with either symmetry can be generated according to our algorithm, by starting with a right angle triangle reflecting about the hypotenuse and height equal to the calculated number of folds.
+Partial {Schl\"afli origami} have been denoted with a grey-scale proportional to the number of overlapping domains at the particular location.
+They can be compared with radiograms of spiral folded elastic sheets which have the same $L/W$ and $n$ (Fig.~\ref{fig:schlaffi}B, second column).
+The grey-scale in the radiogram is linearly proportional to absorption encountered along the linear path of the x-rays, and thus can be observed to be consistent with those generated by origami.

-The correspondence can be further quantified by measuring from the radiograms the fold angle $\psi$ and $\alpha$, after a $180^\circ$ twist (Fig.4c to e). $\alpha$ does not vary significantly between the triangles of a given twisted sheet, in accordance with the predictions of the Schl\"afli origami (Fig.4e).
+This correspondence is further quantified by measuring, from the radiograms, the fold angle $\psi$ and $\alpha$, after a $180^\circ$ twist (Fig.~\ref{fig:schlaffi}C-E).
+Notably, $\alpha$ does not vary significantly between the triangles of a given twisted sheet, in accordance with the predictions of the Schl\"afli origami (Fig.~\ref{fig:schlaffi}E).
 We find an excellent agreement without any fit parameters for all three measures.
-Thus, the orientation of the folds is given by our model, which neglects the elastic stretching of the sheet, and reveals the strong connection between twisted sheets, classical Greek geometry and origami.
+Thus, the orientation of the folds is given by our model even though it neglects the elastic stretching of the sheet, demonstrating that origami kinematics underpin tensional twist-folding.